 Class Readings You do not need to read large quantities of academic literature to be informed for our class discussions.
 The idea is to introduce you to a set of ideas without bogging you down in the academic literature.
 You do, however, need to come prepared for the case discussions and/or negotiation simulations (depending on the week), and being well versed on the case or the negotiation simulation will often require you to familiarize yourself with supporting readings.
 Supporting readings consist of additional case studies and/or portions of academic journal articles and book chapters.
 For journal articles, concentrate your reading on the introduction and conclusion sections, and skim the data and methods sections if interested.
-All readings are available online via the course website on Canvas except for the two required texts: Rob Cross and Robert J. Thomas, Driving Results Through Social Networks (San Francisco: Jossey-Bass, 2009) Max Bazerman and Margaret Neale, Negotiating Rationally (New York: Free Press, 1994) Copies of the lecture slides will be available on the course website following each class week.
+All readings are available online via the course website on Canvas.
+Copies of the lecture slides will be available on the course website following each class week.
 I will not provide hard copies of these slides for you.
 Negotiation Exercises In certain weeks, you will take part in a negotiation exercises.
 For each exercise, you will be assigned a particular role for which you will be given background materials, instructions, and (often) confidential information to aid you in your preparation.
 You will be paired with one or more negotiating partners.
 Sometimes these negotiations will be conducted during class hours, other times between class sessions.
 We will conduct detailed debriefs of every negotiation undertaken.
 Our discussion will often focus on how different strategic choices (and interpersonal skills) drive relative success at the bargaining table.
 The cases do not involve real payoffs to the participants, of course, but past students have relished the opportunity to test their effectiveness and to try new techniques they learn in the course.
 It is far less costly to try a new strategy that fails in the classroom than it is to try a new strategy that fails in the boardroom.
 Because everyone will be negotiating the same case, which will then be extensively discussed, you will get a chance to see something that is seldom visible when you negotiate - how well you might have done had you negotiated differently.
-We will track everyone's results so you can compare the outcome that you negotiated with the results obtained by other people in your same role.
-These tracked results are only minimally factored in course grades; they are meant only to give you a sense of your effectiveness in a variety of negotiation settings and to learn from your experience.
-You will find that you are more skillful in some situations than in others.
 Whether you negotiate the "best" outcome or the "worst" will not substantially affect your grade in the course, but your faithful and creative preparation and participation are essential, as is the quality of the insights that you draw from the negotiating experience and the course readings.
-Failure to prepare for and carry out an exercise would not only adversely affect your own learning, but would deny valuable experience for fellow students with whom you're paired.
+Failure to prepare for and carry out an exercise would not only adversely affect your own learning but would deny valuable experience for fellow students with whom you're paired.
+Additionally, it will hinder your ability to complete the post negotiation reflections.
 Thus, your conscientious preparation and actual presence in the section for which you are registered is a primary requirement of this course.

-By basing some of your course grade on the negotiation exercises, I am simply trying to incentivize good behavior.
-In other words: take the exercises seriously, and prepare for them, so you don't waste your time or that of your assigned partners and opponents.
+Take the exercises seriously, and prepare for them, so you don't waste your time or that of your assigned partners and opponents.
+Last Updated: March 15, 2024